-Dr. Robert Ruble, Financial Vice President and Dean of Administration, is the individual designated by the College to coordinate its efforts to comply with Title IX, the Age Discrimination Act, and other applicable equal opportunity regulations and laws.

-Section 504 of the Rehabilitation Act of 1973:

-In compliance with Section 504 of the Rehabilitation Act of 1973, Elmira College prohibits discrimination on the basis of physical or mental disability.
-Questions or concerns regarding the College's obligations under Section 504 and Title II of the Americans with Disabilities Act of 1990 (ADA) should be directed to Mrs. Carolyn Draht, Assistant Registrar and Director of Accessibility Services.
+Dr. Robert Ruble, Vice President of Finance and Adminstration, is the individual designated by the College to coordinate its efforts to comply with Title IX, the Age Discrimination Act, and other applicable equal opportunity regulations and laws.
+Section 504 of the Rehabilitation Act of 1973: In compliance with Section 504 of the Rehabilitation Act of 1973, Elmira College prohibits discrimination on the basis of physical or mental disability.
+Questions or concerns regarding the College's obligations under Section 504 and Title II of the Americans with Disabilities Act of 1990 (ADA) should be directed to Ms. Carolyn Draht, Assistant Registrar and Director of Disability Services.

-Dean Julieanne Baumann '75, Vice President and Dean of Student Life, is the individual designated by the College to coordinate its efforts to comply with Section 504 of the Rehabilitation Act of 1973.
+Dean Julieanne Baumann '75, Vice President of Enrollment Management, is the individual designated by the College to coordinate its efforts to comply with Section 504 of the Rehabilitation Act of 1973.